infiniflow/infinity/docs/references/pysdk_api_reference.md

 #### db_name: `str`, *Required*

-Name of the database.
-Must not be empty.
+A non-empty string indicating the name of the database to retrieve.

 ### Returns